 You can read the full study Here

-A four-year study of competitive high school football found that as the artificial infill surface weight decreased, the incidence of game-related high school football trauma significantly increased across numerous playing conditions.
+A five-year study of competitive high school football found that as the artificial infill surface weight decreased, the incidence of game-related high school football trauma significantly increased across numerous playing conditions.

 Some of the key differences found are as follows (p/sq.ft = pounds per square foot):

 Concussions Injuries Combined